Serhioromano/bootstrap-calendar/README.md

 	}

 `start` and `end` contain dates when event starts and ends in Unix timestamp.
 Classes are `event-important`, `event-success`, `event-warning`, `event-info`, `event-inverse` and `event-special`.
 This wil change color of your event indicators.

+or if you have error return

+	{
+		"success": 0,
+		"error": "error message here"
+	}